MikeBirdTech/liberated-stream-deck/README.md

 models or platforms, plugin systems, configurable UI frameworks, installers, menu-bar packaging, partial strip updates, the full 800x480 LCD command, and animation systems are outside the current scope.

-## License

-There is currently no license file.
-That is a blocker to publishing this as an open-source repository because others do not yet have explicit permission to use, modify, or redistribute it.
-A permissive license such as MIT is a good fit for this project, but the repository owner must make and record that choice before publication.